Last updated on July 31, 2025

 Pack Leader | Illustration by Ilse Gort

 Mythic packs were introduced to MTG Arena to solve a problem the client had: the scarcity of mythics players would get even when buying a lot of standard packs.
-Since we can’t trade, craft or buy singles, even the bulk mythics of the set are hard to come buy.
-Most of the time, players were simply buying and opening packs in hopes of getting that mythic rare or that wildcard they needed.
+Since we can’t trade or buy singles, even the bulk mythics of the set are hard to come by.
+Most of the time, players simply buy and open packs in hopes of getting that mythic rare or that wildcard they need.

-They are currently a bad-value purchase though, and you should only prioritize getting them on Arena when your collection lacks mythics in a given set.
-If you want to track your MTG Arena collection, as well as getting draft pick suggestions and more, check out Arena Tutor.
+They are currently a bad-value purchase though, and you should only prioritize purchasing mythic packs on Arena when your collection lacks mythics in a given set.
+If you want to track your MTG Arena collection, as well as get draft pick suggestions and more, check out Arena Tutor.
 This way you’ll know exactly when to get those mythic packs.
-Did I get anything wrong, or do you find mythic packs to be good value?
-Please leave a comment below, thanks for reading my analysis folks, and I hope you liked it.
+Do you find mythic packs to be good value?
+Want more wildcard recommendations?
+Discuss more on the Draftsim Discord, or leave a comment, thank you for reading my analysis folks, and I hope you like it.

 Follow Draftsim for awesome articles and set updates: